ORNL-QCI/exatn/README.md

 There are multiple examples available in `src/exatn/tests/NumServerTester.cpp`, but you should ignore those which use direct `numericalServer->API` calls (these are internal tests).
 The `main` function at the very bottom shows how to initialize and finalize ExaTN.
-Note that ExaTN assumes the column-major storage of tensors (importan for initialization with external data).
+Note that ExaTN assumes the column-major storage of tensors (important for initialization with external data).

 Main ExaTN C++ objects: